SrMoffat/iota-logistics-backend/STATUS.md

-1. In Production:
+1. In Warehousing:
+   - Stocked: The item is available in the warehouse inventory.
+   - Out of Stock: The item is temporarily unavailable in the warehouse inventory.
+2. Order Processing:
+   - Order Received: The system has received an order for the item.
+   - Order Validation: The order is being validated for accuracy and availability.
-   - Manufacturing: The item is being produced or manufactured.
+   - Order Picking: The item is being picked from the warehouse shelves for fulfillment.
-   - Quality Control: The item is undergoing quality control checks and inspections.
+   - Order Packing: The item is being packed for shipment.
-   - Packaging: The item is being packaged for distribution.
+   - Ready for Dispatch: The item is prepared and ready to be dispatched for delivery.
 2. In Transit:
    - Shipment Created: The shipment or transport order for the item has been created.
    - Pick Up: The item is ready for pickup by the carrier or logistics provider.